dietercastel/SAE/README.md

 - `res` : The express response object.
 - `sendData` : The data that will be send in the response.
 Identical to the argument in res.send(sendData).

+### req.sae.sessionAuthRoutesRegex = res.sae.sessionAuthRoutesRegex
+Property that contains the same regex as [sessionAuthRoutesRegex](#sessionAuthRoutesRegex).

 ## grunt-csp-express
 To get started with using CSP I recommend [grunt-csp-express](https://www.npmjs.com/package/grunt-csp-express) which I developed to work well in combination with this library.